-Dr. Spagnolo will present a paper highlighting the contributions of Israeli ethnomusicologists to the study of Jewish musical traditions in the Mediterranean (with a focus on Greece).
+Dr. Spagnolo presented a paper highlighting the contributions of Israeli ethnomusicologists to the study of Jewish musical traditions in the Mediterranean (with a focus on Greece).

 “Clerkship for Justice Menachem Mazuz of the Supreme Court of Israel” Shneur Wolvovsky (3rd Year Law Student, Berkeley Law)

-Mr. Wolvovsky has been offered the opportunity to clerk for Justice Menachem (Meni) Mazuz of the Supreme Court of Israel for the Fall 2017 semester (September through December).
+Mr. Wolvovsky was offered the opportunity to clerk for Justice Menachem (Meni) Mazuz of the Supreme Court of Israel for the Fall 2017 semester (September through December).
 The Court uses foreign law clerks primarily to research comparative law issues.
 As a relatively young country, many issues of first impression come before the court.
 Therefore, the Court often looks to the law of other jurisdictions, like the United States, for precedent.
-Wolvovsky’s job will be to research and write about the relevant law in the United States.
+Wolvovsky’s job was to research and write about the relevant law in the United States.

 “Research Internship at the International Institute for CounterTerrorism, IDC Herzliya” Charles Culioli (4th Year Undergraduate Student, UC Berkeley)

-Charoles Culioli will be interning at the International Institute for Counter-Terrorism from the 29th of May to the 4th of August 2018.
-The internship is research-oriented; Culioli will be dealing with research, writing, data-gathering, and will help organizing events, conference and so on.
-His main task will be to work on a personal research project dealing with counterterrorism.
+Charoles Culioli interned at the International Institute for Counter-Terrorism from the 29th of May to the 4th of August 2018.
+The internship was research-oriented; Culioli dealt with research, writing, data-gathering, and helped organizing events, conferences and so on.
+His main task was to work on a personal research project dealing with counterterrorism.
 Once completed, this project will be published by the ICT.
-Additionally, he will start doing research for his honor thesis on the relationship between UNRWA and Hamas in the Gaza strip.
-Finally, he will take Hebrew classes.
+Additionally, he started doing research for his honor thesis on the relationship between UNRWA and Hamas in the Gaza strip and took Hebrew classes.